All About Social Work Professors

 - Serve on academic or administrative committees that deal with institutional policies, departmental matters, and academic issues.

-When polled, Social Work Professors say the following skills are most frequently used in their jobs:
+These are the skills Social Work Professors say are the most useful in their careers:

 Instructing: Teaching others how to do something.